 Eagle Scout Recognition Dinner

-We’ll gather on March 31st, 2019 to celebrate all the Scouts who reached Scouting's pinnacle in 2018 by earning their Eagle Scout Rank or Venturing Summit Award.
+We’ll gather on March 31st, 2019 to celebrate all the Scouts who reached Scouting's pinnacle in 2018 by earning their Eagle Scout Rank.